sachieko/lo5r-back/README.md

 You will need a postgres database, as some of the SQL syntax is specific to postgres and is slightly different for MySQL, etc.

-## DB Schema - Out of Date
+## DB Schema

 The `database.dbml` file included is out of date ever since the emergency migration of the backend and it's a very low priority to update it right now.
+I also don't like relying on an external service that is getting more aggressive with advertising.

+In its place please see `SeedContributionRules.md` for a general idea of the database schema.

 ## Using the API